-(b) Impairment loss on right-of-use assets
+(b) Reversal of impairment loss on right-of-use assets

-With reference to the impairment test performed, the Group carried out a review of the recoverable amounts of the right-of-use assets based on the value-in-use approach using discounted cash flow method by comparing the carrying value and the recoverable amounts of the right-of-use assets.
+The Group carried out a review of the recoverable amounts of the right-of-use assets based on the value-in-use approach using discounted cash flow method by comparing the carrying value and the recoverable amounts of the right-of-use assets.
 The key assumptions for the discounted cash flow method are those regarding the discount rates, hire rates, growth rate and utilization rate during the lease term of the charterparty.

-The hire rates applied in the impairment test on right-of-use assets were based on management's best estimation, taking into consideration of historical performances, market research data and market expectation.
-The hire rates would have an average of 1% decline (2022: 2% growth) during the lease term of the charterparty.
-The discount rate applied to the value in use calculation on right-of-use assets was 10% (2022: 10.5%), which was a pre-tax rate that reflected current market assessments of time value of money and the risks specific to the assets.
+The hire rates applied in the reversal of impairment test on right-of-use assets were based on management's best estimation, taking into consideration of historical performances, market research data and market expectation.
+The hire rates would have an average of 1% (2023: 1%) decline during the lease term of the charterparty.
+The discount rate applied to the value in use calculation on right-of-use assets was 10.5% (2023: 10%), which was a pre-tax rate that reflected current market assessments of time value of money and the risks specific to the assets.
 It is based on weighted average cost of capital in which the cost of equity, cost of debt and capital structure are the key parameters.
-Utilization rate of 95% (2022: 95%) is assumed during the lease term of the charterparty.
+Utilization rate of 98% (2023: 95%) is assumed during the lease term of the charterparty.